-- To keep all stakeholders informed throughout the delivery process of Public Works projects, the following meetings were held: - Project Review Board meeting to discuss the status and upcoming events for all Fire projects.
-Attendees of the meeting included representatives from the Chief Executive Office, Fire Department, and Public Works. - Project Review Board meeting to discuss the status and upcoming events for all Sheriff projects.
-Attendees of the meeting included representatives from the Chief Executive Office, Sheriff Department, and Public Works.
+- 1. To keep all stakeholders informed throughout the delivery process of our projects and address any concerns or requests, the following meetings were held: - Project Review Board meeting to discuss the status and upcoming events for all Probation projects.
+Attendees of the meeting included representatives from Chief Executive Office, Probation Department, and Public Works. - An internal coordination meeting took place to discuss the status and issues related to Public Works' deferred maintenance projects. - 2.
+To keep employees current issues, developments and opportunities related to Public Buildings, an all-staff forum was held in September 2018.